Skills mapping: more than just an HR tool

 Mad skills

-Skills mapping: for whom?
+Skills mapping: a strategic lever for the company

 For training managers